-Our nation has spent well over $1 trillion since President Nixon announced the so-called “War on Drugs” back in 1971, and yet our country leads the world in illegal drug use.
-The U.S. also has the largest prison population in the world, with nearly 2.3 million people behind bars.
-One recent positive trend in federal spending is an increase in funds devoted to prevention, early intervention and treatment -- with a corresponding reduction in money devoted to interdiction and drug-related incarceration.
-This is a development that should be continued in future years.
-Along those same lines, we strongly support the expansion of Drug Courts and similar corrections alternatives that are more rehabilitative than punitive and that have proven to reduce crime, save money, ensure compliance and restore families.
-We also believe legislative efforts like The Second Chance Act can help those who were convicted of drug offenses get back on their feet through treatment, re-entry programs and employment training.
-We further support efforts to reform draconian mandatory sentencing laws.
-In addition, we also support efforts to restore the voting rights of recovering drug offenders and to provide them with more and better sober housing options.
-We see high rates of recidivism in part because those with criminal records have a hard time rejoining society due to restrictions on housing, voting and employment.
-We know, based on our work every day, that recovery is possible and powerful.
-It’s time our laws and culture reflected the promise of redemption evident in the people whose renewed hope, healing and health illustrates the personal and societal value of recovery.
+Our nation has spent well over $1 trillion on the so-called “War on Drugs” since President Nixon coined the term in 1971, and yet our country leads the world in illegal drug use.
+The U.S. also has the largest criminal justice population in the world, with nearly 2.3 million people behind bars.
+One positive trend in federal spending over the past several years is an increase in funds devoted to drug and addiction prevention, early intervention and treatment, with a corresponding reduction in money devoted to enforcement and drug-related incarceration.
+This type of criminal justice reform should be continued in future years.
+Along those same lines, we strongly support the expansion of drug court programs and similar sentencing reform and corrections alternatives that are more rehabilitative than punitive and that have proven to reduce crime, save money, ensure compliance and restore families.
+We also believe legislative efforts such as the Second Chance Act can help those who were convicted of drug offenses get back on their feet through addiction treatment, re-entry programs and employment training.
+We further support efforts to reform draconian mandatory sentencing laws and policies, and oppose efforts to impose new ones.
+In addition, the Hazelden Betty Ford Institute for Recovery Advocacy supports criminal justice reform efforts to restore the voting rights of recovering drug offenders and to provide them with more and better education, employment and sober housing options.
+We see high rates of recidivism and relapse, in part because those with criminal records have a hard time rejoining society due to restrictions on essential reentry opportunities to establish a meaningful future.
+We know, based on our everyday work, that recovery from drug and alcohol addiction is possible and powerful.
+Our laws and culture ought to reflect the promise of redemption evident in the people whose renewed hope, healing and health illustrates the personal and societal value of recovery from drug addiction.